Southern Vectis: Go-Ahead Group ownership

-In 2008, after its sale to Go-Ahead Group, Southern Vectis competed with the Isle of Wight Council's Wightbus school services, duplicating routes and claiming term ticket fees for student passengers from the council.
+In 2008, Southern Vectis once again began competing with the Isle of Wight Council's Wightbus school services, duplicating routes and claiming term ticket fees for student passengers from the council.
 In September 2010, the council engaged Southern Vectis to operate many school bus routes.
-Services began in 2012 under Vectis Blue; the public were not able to use them.
-In 2021, they integrated into Southern Vectis.
+In 2012, a £28 million eight-year school transport contract was agreed between the council and Southern Vectis, with 'closed-door' school services beginning in October 2012 under the brand name Vectis Blue using a fleet of Optare Solo SRs and Alexander Dennis Enviro400s painted in a two-tone blue livery.
+In 2021, these services were integrated back under the Southern Vectis brand.